 Effects on Venice

-- The pollution caused by the fuel used by cruise ships as well as motor boats mixes with the air produces NO2, CO2 and SO2 which damages severely not only the “natural” environment and the health of living beings, but it also corrodes severely the works of art and the palaces of Venice.
+- The pollution caused by the fuel used by cruise ships as well as motorboats mixes with the air produces NO2, CO2, and SO2 which damage severely not only the “natural” environment and the health of living beings but also corrodes severely the works of art and the palaces of Venice.

 - The heavy digging of the canals to let Big Ships into the Venetian Lagoon increases the amount of water that enters and exits the lagoon during tides.
 The direct and most obvious effect on the city of Venice is the increase in number and intensity of High Waters, or Acque Alte, which partially flood the city.

 We mentioned above the consequences that digging canals have on the city of Venice.
 What were the effects of human intervention on the lagoon?